-SOCI 100 Introduction to Sociology – GS 3
+SOCI 100 Introduction to Sociology – GS3 C-IS

 This course examines the basic nature of human relationships, customs, institutions, social structure and culture.
 It emphasizes how they affect our beliefs and behavior and how they express our fundamental concerns and values.
-The course teaches the basic concepts, methods and perspectives of sociology as a social science and it uses them to consider such topics as family life, groups and organizations, sex and age roles, racial/ethnic and class inequality, religious and political movements, and social problems.
+The course teaches the basic concepts, methods and perspectives of sociology as a social science and it uses them to consider such topics as family life, groups and organizations, racial/ethnic, gender and class inequality, religious and political movements, and social problems.
 Taught every year.

 SOCI 122 Criminology

 Criminology is the scientific study of crime and criminal behavior.
 This class will survey classic and contemporary theoretical and empirical scholarship dedicated to understanding the nature and extent of criminal actions, the social organization of efforts to control criminal behavior, and the effectiveness of such efforts.
-Taught every year.
+Offered annually.

 SOCI 228 Corrections in American Society